ksavas/WordMemoriser/README.md

 WordMemoriser is a web application that is being developed in microservices architecture.
 This appllication is still being developed, but the application provides the core needs at the moment, so it can be used.

 The purpose of the application is improving english vocabulary by testing about new learnt words.
-The detailed information has been explained belowe.
+The detailed information has been explained below.

 ## Technical details
 - The application is a web application which means, the application has a client side and and server side.
 The server side is developed in microservices architecture that shall   be deployed on cloud.